Battle of Lima Site 85

 During the Vietnam War and the Laotian Civil War, Phou Pha Thi mountain was an important strategic outpost which had served both sides at various stages of the conflict.
-In 1966, the United States Ambassador to Laos William H. Sullivan approved a plan by the USAF to construct a TACAN site atop Phou Pha Thi; at the time they lacked a navigation site with sufficient range to guide US bomber aircraft to their targets in North Vietnam.
+In 1966, the United States Ambassador to Laos William H. Sullivan approved a plan by the USAF to construct a TACAN site atop Phou Pha Thi; at the time they lacked a navigation site with sufficient range to guide U.S. bomber aircraft to their targets in North Vietnam.
 In 1967 the site was upgraded with the air-transportable all-weather AN/TSQ-81 radar bombing control system.
-This enabled American aircraft to bomb North Vietnam and Laos at night, and in all types of weather, an operation code-named Commando Club.
-Despite US efforts to maintain the secrecy of the installation, which included "sheep-dipping" of the airmen involved, US operations at the facility did not escape the attention of the PAVN and Pathet Lao forces.
+This enabled American aircraft to bomb North Vietnam and Laos at night and in all types of weather, an operation code-named Commando Club.
+Despite efforts to maintain the secrecy of the installation, which included "sheep-dipping" of the airmen involved, the facility did not escape the attention of the PAVN and Pathet Lao forces.

 Toward the end of 1967, PAVN units increased the tempo of their operations around Phou Pha Thi, and by 1968 several attacks were launched against Lima Site 85.
-In the final assault on 10 March 1968, elements of the PAVN 41st Special Forces Battalion attacked the facility, with support from the VPA 766th Regiment and one Pathet Lao battalion.
+In the final assault on 10 March 1968, elements of the PAVN 41st Special Forces Battalion attacked the facility, with support from the PAVN 766th Regiment and one Pathet Lao battalion.
 The Hmong and Thai forces defending the facility were overwhelmed by the combined PAVN and Pathet Lao forces.

 Background

 Phou Pha Thi is a remote mountain in Houaphanh Province, northeastern Laos.
 The mountain, which is about 1,700 m high, is located within the former Royal Lao Army's Military Region 2, and about 24 km from the border of the Democratic Republic of Vietnam and 48 km away from Sam Neua, the Pathet Lao capital.
 For the local Hmong and Yao tribes that lived in the area, Phou Pha Thi was a place of religious significance.
 They believed it was inhabited by spirits possessing supernatural powers to exercise control over their lives.
-The United States Air Force (USAF) saw Phou Pha Thi as an ideal location for installing a radar navigation system to assist US pilots in their bombing campaigns in North Vietnam, and along the Ho Chi Minh Trail inside Laos.
+The United States Air Force (USAF) saw Phou Pha Thi as an ideal location for installing a radar navigation system to assist pilots in their bombing campaigns in North Vietnam, and along the Ho Chi Minh Trail inside Laos.

 Laos was a neutral country according to the International Agreement on the Neutrality of Laos signed on 23 July 1962.
-Therefore, the US was prohibited from openly conducting military operations in the kingdom.
-Activities undertaken by the USAF in Laos had to be approved by the US Ambassador to Laos William H. Sullivan.
+Therefore, the United States was prohibited from openly conducting military operations in the kingdom.
+Activities undertaken by the USAF in Laos had to be approved by the ambassador to Laos, William H. Sullivan.
 When the plan to install a navigation system on Phou Pha Thi Mountain was proposed, Sullivan initially opposed it as he thought that Laotian Prime Minister Prince Souvanna Phouma would not allow his country to be involved in an aerial offensive against North Vietnam.
-Souvanna Phouma did permit the installation, on the condition that it not be manned by US military personnel.
+Souvanna Phouma did permit the installation, on the condition that it not be manned by U.S. military personnel.